jean-pierreBoth/graphembed/README.md

 # Graphembed

-The purpose of this crate is to provide asymetric (and also symetric) embedding of graphs positively weighted edges.
+The purpose of this crate is to provide asymetric (and also symetric) embedding of graphs with positively weighted edges.
 The crate comes as a library and as a simple executable with a validation option.
 It is still in an early version.
 ## Methods